ScilifelabDataCentre/open-science-checklists/open_access_checklist.md

 ---

-## RETAIN YOUR RIGHTS AND SELECT A LICENSE
+## RETAIN YOUR RIGHTS AND SELECT A LICENCE
 **For all publishing routes:**
-- [ ] **Publish under a Creative Commons Attribution 4.0 Generic License** ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)) license to comply with most funder requirements and maximise reuse while ensuring attribution.
-CC BY 4.0 is among the most permissive licenses, unlike CC0, which does not require attribution.
-If you need a different license, use the Creative Commons [Choose a License](https://chooser-beta.creativecommons.org/) to find the best fit for your work.
+- [ ] **Publish under a Creative Commons Attribution 4.0 Generic License** ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)) to comply with most funder requirements and maximise reuse while ensuring attribution.
+CC BY 4.0 is among the most permissive licences, unlike CC0, which does not require attribution.
+If you need a different licence, use the Creative Commons [Choose a License](https://chooser-beta.creativecommons.org/) to find the best fit for your work.

 **For Green, Bronze and Hybrid publishing routes:**